Food business requirements

-To register or renew a food business, you must notify council by completing and returning the below form.
+To register or renew a food business, you must notify council by completing and returning this online form.
 Once we receive your form, our environmental health team will assess it and contact you regarding the registration process.

 You must have a Certificate of Registration for a food business from us before you can commence selling food.

 Registration of food businesses expire on 30 June each year.
 We will send a renewal form to all existing food businesses in Clarence before this date.

 Temporary food stallsShow / Hide

 Anyone selling food at a temporary food stall must register with us.

-To register your temporary food stall, complete and return the below form.
+To register your temporary food stall, complete and return this online form.
 The form must be lodged two weeks before the event.